Čakovec

-The total population of the city's metropolitan area, with all of the aforementioned villages is approximately 45,000.

-At the 2001 census, the city of Čakovec had a population of 15,790 within its limits, which was a slight decrease from the 1991 census, when it was 15,999.
-With its surrounding suburbs included it had a population of 30,455 at the 2001 census.

-The city's present day population primarily consists of ethnic Croats at 93.8%, with the largest minority being Romani at 3.8% of the municipality.
-Other ethnic groups are Serbs, Hungarians, Slovenes and Albanians.

 History

 According to the geographer Strabo's reports in the 1st century, today's location of the city of Čakovec was the site of Aquama (wet town) in Roman times and at the time a marshland, a military post and a legionnaire camp.

+One popular legend describes a green pozoj (dragon) once dwelling beneath the city and causing natural disasters such as hail and earthquakes, with its head under the castle and its tail under the church, or vice versa.
+It could only be gotten rid of by a grabancijaš (dark magic student) who would use a golden bridle to control the dragon and ride it out of the city.

 The name Čakovec (Csáktornya, Csakathurn or Tschakathurn) comes from the first name of the ispán Csák Hahót.
 With the beginning of the 13th century he erected the timber fortification which was later named Csák's tower (Čakov toranj).
 It was mentioned for the first time in 1328 and the place appeared in the official books in 1333.
-From 1350 to 1397, it was in the possession of the House of Laczkfy.
-The town was part of Zala county of the Kingdom of Hungary until 1918 occupation of Međimurje and addition to the Kingdom of Serbs, Croats and Slovenes.
-The period of more significant economic and cultural growth of Csáktornya is considered to have started in 1547, when Nikola IV Zrinski of Szigetvár became the owner of the area.
+From 1350 to 1397, it was in the possession of the House of Laczkfy, from 1405 to 1461 of the Counts of Celje and from 1473 to 1540 of the House of Ernušt.
+The town as well as Međimurje region was at the time part of the Varaždin county.

+The period of more significant economic and cultural growth of Čakovec is considered to have started on 15 March 1546, when Nikola IV Zrinski of Szigetvár became the owner of the area.
 At that time the castle was lavishly decorated, surrounded by a park and sculptures of famous army leaders and monarchs.
 Duke Juraj IV Zrinski granted privileges to the inhabitants of the Čakovec fortress and its suburbs on 29 May 1579.
-This was the starting point for Csáktornya to become a free market town and the date is celebrated today as "City Day".
+This was the starting point for Čakovec to become a free market town and the date is celebrated today as "City Day".
 The Čakovec Castle which was owned by the House of Zrinski between the 16th and the 18th century is known today as the "Zrinski Old Town" (Stari grad Zrinskih) and is considered the main landmark of the city.
 It is located in the Zrinski Park (Perivoj Zrinskih) only a few steps from the central square.

+When count Johann Michael von Althan became the owner of Međimurje in 1719, the next year Čakovec and the whole region was detached from Croatia and included into Zala county (i.e. into the main part of the Habsburg Kingdom of Hungary).